-Source: State Street Global Advisors, Bloomberg Finance, L.P., as of May 31, 2024.
+Source: State Street Global Advisors, Bloomberg Finance, L.P., as of November 30, 2024.
 Sectors, asset classes and flows are as of the date indicated, are subject to change, and should not be relied upon as current thereafter.
 This information should not be considered a recommendation to invest in a particular sector shown.
 It is not known whether the sectors shown will be profitable in the future.
+All figures are in US dollars.